 Artistic License - Physics: After Eggman uses the Eclipse Cannon aboard the ARK to blow a chunk out of the moon as a warning shot, everyone becomes concerned about the seriousness of Eggman's threats and possible responses — never mind the fact that the effect on the tides alone would cause incalculable casualties in Real Life.

-Black Eyes of Evil: The Boom Boo ghosts in the haunted stages have black eyes blinking every few seconds.
-They will turn into the yellow-eyed, fanged-grinning ghosts once you hit them once.
+Black Eyes of Evil: The Boom Boos in the haunted stages have black eyes blinking every few seconds.
+They will turn into the yellow-eyed, fanged-grinning boos once you hit them once.

 Blob Monster: Artifical Chaos on the ARK created by Gerald Robotnik.